Women in the Guru Granth Sahib: From woman, man is born

 In this Shabad, the Guru expresses the importance of women.
 It begins with the line "From a woman, a man is born" to emphasise that all men and women come from a woman.
 This theme then continues with the Guru highlighting, in a logical sequence, the various stages of life where the importance of woman is noted – "within woman, man is conceived," and then, " he is engaged and married" to a woman who becomes his friend, partner, and the source for future generations.
 This Shabad shows that, throughout man's life, he is dependent on woman at every critical stage.

 The Shabad continues, "When his woman dies, he seeks another woman" – so if his wife dies, a man feels the compulsion to find another women still.
 In the final lines, the Guru asks: "So why call her bad?" – when even kings are born from a female mother as are other women themselves.
 The Guru then conclude that "without woman – there would be no one at all".
 This leaves no doubt for the Guru that the female gender plays a critical part in every aspect of a man's life, someone who is there in one shape or form throughout life and also is critical for the survival of the human race and the very existence of humans to begin with.
 In this Shabad, the Guru outlines the importance, magnitude, and value of women, in very simple terms, and shows what a significant role they play in propagation of the species as well as multiple other roles.
 This Shabad is mainly aimed at the culture of that time which consistently put women as below men, as such this type of thinking was to encourage the men of those times to view women more equally.
 However, this hymn remains pertinent today due to the subjugation of women in many cultures.

 Bhai Gurdas Vaaran is also recommended to Sikhs by Gurus.
-Some part of these Vaaran state as follows:
+Some part of these vāran state as follows: